BioContainers/edu/docs/conda_integration.rst

 Building Docker containers for local Conda packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Conda packages can be tested with creating a busybox based container for this particular package in the following way.
+Conda packages can be tested with creating a busybox-based container for this particular package in the following way.
 This also demonstrates how you can build a container locally and on-the-fly.

-..

-   we modified the samtools package to version 3.0 to make clear we are using a local version
+.. note:: We modified the samtools package to version 3.0 to make clear we are using a local version.

-1) build your recipe
+1) Build your recipe

 .. code-block:: bash

    $ conda build recipes/samtools

-2) index your local builds
+2) Index your local builds

 .. code-block:: bash

    $ conda index /home/bag/miniconda2/conda-bld/linux-64/

-3) build a container for your local package
+3) Build a container for your local package

 .. code-block:: bash